Skip to content

 Asisken (asisken.com) is a medical assistance/health insurance company offering prepaid medical coverage and member support services, with a hospital network in Ecuador (and Colombia).

-On July 4, 2026, the ransomware group known as Wallstreet added Asisken to its public leak site, confirming that it had exfiltrated internal files from the Ecuador-based medical assistance and prepaid health insurance provider.
+On July 4, 2026, the ransomware group known as Wallstreet added Asisken to its public leak site, claiming that it had exfiltrated internal files from the Ecuador-based medical assistance and prepaid health insurance provider.

 Public reporting indicates that Asisken, which operates asisken.com and maintains a hospital network in Ecuador and Colombia, suffered a ransomware attack in which attackers copied internal company files.
 The Wallstreet group listed the victim on its leak portal on July 4, 2026.
 Exact volume of data and number of individuals affected remain undisclosed in available reporting.
 The exposed materials consist of internal files rather than a single structured database of customer records.